 Once you have chosen your crib, select your bedding.
 This can be a great starting point for a nursery theme or color palette.
 A crib bed skirt, whether purchased from a bulk discount store or made by a local seamstress, can add a real “wow” factor to the room without presenting any safety issues.
 The main bed itself should be simply dressed with a fitted sheet, one that is safe for baby’s delicate skin.

 To bumper or not, that is the question.
 Most research advises against the use of traditional padded crib bumpers as a potential suffocation hazard.
-A great alternative that’s popular with new parents are breathable mesh crib liners which are available in a variety of colors and patterns.
+A great alternative that’s popular with new parents is breathable mesh crib liners which are available in a variety of colors and patterns.

 Though you may be tempted to add your vintage teddy bear to the crib or that oh-so-cute throw pillow that perfectly ties the look together, don’t.
 Nothing should be added to the top of the crib mattress at all—no blankets, no pillows, no extras.
 Everything you add to the crib is a potential suffocation or choking hazard for your little one, no matter how cute and soft and fluffy it looks.